 Appropriate medical homes include private doctor's offices, public health clinics or community-based health centers, or hospital outpatient departments.
-About three-quarters of Kentucky adults (76%) reported they had an appropriate medical home, similar to the 74% of Western Kentucky adults who reported they had an appropriate medical home.
+About three-quarters of Kentucky adults (76%) reported they had an appropriate medical home, while 84% of Northern Kentucky adults reported they had an appropriate medical home.

 A hospital emergency room (ER) or urgent care center is not an appropriate medical home.
-About 5% of Western Kentuckians as well as adults across the state reported their medical home was an ER or urgent care center.
+About 5% of Kentuckians reported their medical home was an ER or urgent care center, compared to 4% of adults in Northern Kentucky.